Vijax0/ai-clip-creator/readme.md

 5. Install PyTorch.
 See [PyTorch's](https://pytorch.org/get-started/locally/?ajs_aid=a9037fe1-adf0-408d-a665-080a7a56d61d) installation page for more details, or use `pip install torch==2.5.1 --index-url https://download.pytorch.org/whl/cu124`.
 6. Start the application by running the `main.py` file.
 7. Access the web interface with `http://localhost:5000` or use the link.

-## Contributing

-Contributions of all kinds are welcome.
-If you encounter any issues or have any feedback, feel free to open an issue or submit a pull request.

 ## License